EduDose

 • EduDose has provided this test in both English and Hindi medium.

-Which of the following elements is non-radioactive?
+Which of the following is responsible for the extra strength of pyrex glass?

 When a helium atom loses an electron it becomes: